sagar8080/data-fusion-engineering/README.md

 **Infrastructure Setup and Management:**
 - Automates creation of BigQuery datasets, tables, and GCS buckets.
-- Generates a global configuration and uploads Cloud Functions code to GCS.
+- Generates an unique global configuration and uploads Cloud Functions code to GCS.
 - Ensures Terraform is installed for infrastructure as code deployments.
 - Exports necessary environment variables for Terraform.